kleene-project/klee/docs/klee_image_build.md

 ```

 This flag allows you to pass the build-time variables that are
-accessed like regular environment variables in the `RUN` instruction of the
+accessed like regular environment variables in the `RUN` instructions of the
 Dockerfile.
-Also, these values don't persist in the intermediate or final images
+Also, these values don't persist in the final image
 like `ENV` values do.
 You must add `--build-arg` for each build argument.

-Using this flag will not alter the output you see when the `ARG` lines from the
-Dockerfile are echoed during the build process.

 For detailed information on using `ARG` and `ENV` instructions, see the
 [Dockerfile reference](/reference/dockerfile).